Publication of Regulatory Actions

 1. Introduction

-As the regulator for B.C.’s financial service sector, BCFSA takes Regulatory Actions including issuing Notices of Hearing and Decisions from time to time.
+As the regulator for B.C.’s financial services sector, BCFSA takes Regulatory Actions, including issuing Notices of Hearing and Decisions, as needed.

-The publication of Regulatory Actions supports compliance in the financial services sector and the effectiveness of related disciplinary processes.
-However, any such publication must be in accordance with the provisions of applicable legislation, regulations, and rules.
+The publication of Regulatory Actions on the BCFSA website, or in reports or publications distributed publicly, supports transparency, compliance in the financial services sector, and the effectiveness of related disciplinary processes.
+Any such publication will be in accordance with the provisions of applicable legislation, regulations, and rules.

 2. Purpose

-The purpose of this Administrative Process is to describe when and how BCFSA publishes information about Regulatory Actions, including Notices of Hearing and Decisions.
+The purpose of this Administrative Process is to describe when and how BCFSA publishes Regulatory Actions, including Notices of Hearing and Decisions, on the BCFSA website, or in reports or publications distributed publicly.

 3. Definitions